Proactive Approach to Health

 -- Tips from our experts

 Plants also have the same problem with oxidation and to protect themselves developed chemical compounds through evolution to neutralize free radical exposure and damage.
 These chemical compounds are commonly known as 'anti-oxidants'.
-Fortunately for us, if we consume them we can get some of the benefit.
+Fortunately for us if we consume them we can get some of the benefit.
 One of the most common anti-oxidants is ascorbic acid or also known by the more familiar, household name - Vitamin C.

-- Eat foods in their natural state that are high in anti-oxidants.
+2) Eat foods in their natural state that are high in anti-oxidants.
 Don't buy a product because it claims to have high anti-oxidants in it.
 In fact, don't buy a product to eat based on any of the following:

 a.
 Having anti-oxidants.
 It is shown that much of the anti-oxidant capability is lost during processing.

 b.
 Having probiotics.
 This is another new marketing term that you should ignore.
 If you are eating a balanced diet of natural foods you are getting all you need of probiotics.
 The process of having the right amount of bacteria in your digestive system has been evolving over millions of years and your body manages this for you as long as you eat healthy.

 c.
 Having fortified vitamins and minerals.
 For minerals fortified foods have helped cut down on many diseases caused by malnourishment.
 Vitamins are a bit of a different matter.
 Adding ascorbic acid to a product just to say it has Vitamin C is not the same as getting the vitamin from an actual fruit or vegetable.
 It isn't about how much Vitamin C something contains, it is about how much your body absorbs.
 Absorption is the key to getting the most from vitamins and studies show that absorption rates are impaired when consuming processed foods versus foods in their natural state.